KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-YT-SubCount by choffmann](https://github.com/choffmann/MMM-YT-SubCount)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-2. Recommendation: Found `uses: actions/checkout@v2` in file `node.js.yml`: Replace it with v4.
-3. Outdated: Found `MichMich/MagicMirror` in file `node.js.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-5. Typo: Found `Magic Mirror` in file `MMM-YT-SubCount.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-YT-SubCount.js`: Replace it with `MagicMirror²`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-9. Deprecated: Found `stylelint-config-prettier` in file `package.json`: Update `stylelint` and remove `stylelint-config-prettier`.
-10. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-11. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
-Move on to something better.
-12. Recommendation: Replace eslintrc by new flat config.
+8. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-ZAPTEC by PierreGode](https://github.com/PierreGode/MMM-ZAPTEC)